Expanding Contraceptive Choice: Webinar on Tubal Ligation

 The Advancing Partners & Communities project, in collaboration with Family Planning 2020, the Implementing Best Practices initiative, and USAID's Office of Population and Reproductive Health, hosted a webinar series to share information about various family planning methods.

-Kavita Nanda of FHI 360; Mark Barone of Population Council; and Japheth Ominde of EngenderHealth, will discuss tubal ligation and their in-country and programmatic experiences.
+Kavita Nanda of FHI 360; Mark Barone of Population Council; and Japheth Ominde of EngenderHealth, discussed tubal ligation and their in-country and programmatic experiences.

 Meet the Speakers